 Other Resources

-The report is based on two surveys of Australian Universities in 2019, resulting in a 90 per cent participation rate.
+This report is based on two surveys of Australian Universities in 2019, resulting in a 90 per cent participation rate.
 It was undertaken at the request of Universities Australia’s Deputy Vice Chancellor (Academic) professional development working group.

 The report is available here